bxparks/AceTime/USER_GUIDE.md

   not the target Zone entry,
 * the `kZone{xxx}.zoneId` field is set to the ZoneId of the **Link** entry.

-From the point of view on the Arduino side, there is no difference between Links and Zones.
-In fact, there is no ability to distinguish between a Zone and a Fat Link at runtime.
+From the point of view on the Arduino side, there is almost no difference between Links and Zones.
+Prior to v1.11, there was no ability to distinguish between a Zone and a Fat Link at runtime.
+In v1.11, Fat Links were converted from a "hard link" into a "symbolic link" and a Link object is now self-aware that it is a link to a Zone object.
+See [Symbolic Links](#SymbolicLinks) below.

 The underlying `ZonePolicy` and `ZoneInfo` data structures are shared between the corresponding Zone and Link entries, but those Link entries themselves